Wide frequency-range acceleration using second harmonic RF bucket in fixed field accelerators: Discussion

 \subsection{Extension to multi-harmonic operation}

-As mentioned in Sec.~\ref{sec:Introduction}, energy ranges corresponding to higher-order harmonics such as the 4th, 8th, and beyond are sequentially connected under the condition given by Eq.~(\ref{eq:feq2f}).
-This suggests that particles can be accelerated from the bottom of a $2^n$-th harmonic energy range to the top of the fundamental energy range in $(n+1)$ RF-sweep cycles.
+As mentioned in Sec.~\ref{sec:Introduction}, energy ranges corresponding to higher-order harmonics such as the fourth, eithth, and beyond are sequentially connected under the condition given by Eq.~(\ref{eq:feq2f}).
+This suggests that particles can be accelerated from the bottom of a $2^n$-th harmonic energy range to the top of the fundamental energy range in $(n+1)$ rf-sweep cycles.

 To assess the extended applicability of the scheme, an additional simulation was performed.
-The RF pattern and machine parameters were kept unchanged, but the injection energy was reduced to \qty{159.3}{\keV}, which corresponds to the lower boundary of the 8th harmonic energy range (see Fig.~\ref{fig:SimEs8}).
+The rf pattern and machine parameters were kept unchanged, but the injection energy was reduced to \qty{159.3}{\keV}, which corresponds to the lower boundary of the eighth harmonic energy range (see Fig.~\ref{fig:SimEs8}).
 Figure~\ref{fig:FootPrintH8} displays the beam's longitudinal phase-space evolution.

-The beam was first accelerated by the 8th harmonic RF buckets, followed by the 4th, 2nd, and fundamental RF buckets in each subsequent interval of duration $T$.
-After a total simulation time of $4T$, all macro-particles successfully reached the final energy of \qty{100}{MeV}.
+The beam was first accelerated by the eighth harmonic rf buckets, followed by the fourth-, second-, and fundamental rf buckets in each subsequent interval of duration $T$.
+After a total simulation time of $4T$, all macroparticles successfully reached the final energy of \qty{100}{MeV}.

-These results confirm that the BPA scheme remains effective up to the 8th harmonic range.
+These results confirm that the BPA scheme remains effective up to the eighth harmonic range.